Who we are

 Providing actuarial support to some of the largest pension schemes in the UK, our work is crucial to the welfare of millions of people.
 Our graduates are the actuaries of the future.

-As a trainee actuary you will work as part of a team with qualified actuaries in both our London and Edinburgh office, to deliver advice across a broad range of areas such as valuations, benefit design, investment strategy and government policy.
+As a trainee actuary you will work as part of a team with qualified actuaries in our London office, to deliver advice across a broad range of areas such as valuations, benefit design, investment strategy and government policy.
 In addition to advising government, trustees and employers, there may also be opportunities to work in UK and international social insurance, long-term care, health, risk and insurance.

 As your experience grows you can expect to have regular client contact.
 To help you qualify as quickly as possible we offer substantial study support with generous study leave, discussion classes, and paid for tutorials, courses, exam entry and exam counselling.
 We also provide an internal business training programme to help trainees grasp the opportunities we offer and to assume new responsibilities, including:

 - A comprehensive induction and technical training programme.